 How to spot a potential impersonation scam

-- You receive a call out of the blue from your local ‘Police’, or another genuine organisation.
-They’ll tell you that they suspect fraud has occurred on your bank account.
+- You receive a call from the Police telling you that they suspect fraud has occurred on your bank account.

 - They will ask you to help with their investigation and to move your money to another account to ‘keep it safe’.
-They’ll ask you to withhold from telling your bank the real reason you are moving your money as the bank could be involved.
+They may even ask you to go to a branch and take out cash to hand over to them.
+In both scenarios, they’ll ask you to withhold from telling your Bank the real reason you are moving your money as the bank could be involved.